rcarmo/sushy/pages/docs/basics/index.md

 Sushy looks for the following headers:

-* `Content-Type` - allows you to override the markup language in use
+* `Content-Type:` allows you to override the markup language in use
-* `Date` - the original publishing date for your post.
+* `Date:` the original publishing date for your post.
 If missing, the file modification time is used.
-* `From` - the author name
+* `From:` the author name
-* `Index` - set this to `no` or `off` to remove a page from the full text index
+* `Index:` set this to `no` or `off` to remove a page from the full text index
-* `Last-Modified` - lets you override the file modification time explicitely and trumps the date for insertion in RSS feeds
+* `Last-Modified:` lets you override the file modification time explicitely and trumps the date for insertion in RSS feeds
-* `Title` - your page/post title
+* `Title:` your page/post title

 Headers are case-insensitive, and Sushy will take posts written for [Jekyll][j] and simply ignore the triple dashes (as well as things like `layout`, at least for the moment):